ros-workshop/manipulation/README.md

 You should now be able to plan a path and see the robot move in Gazebo.
 Spend some time to use the `Motion planning` rviz plugin.

-**Note**: If you're using the `rqt_joint_trajectory_controller` plugin, you will need to have this in an "*offline*" state (red) in order to successfully "Plan and Execute" using `moveit`.
+⚠️ **Note:** If you're using the `rqt_joint_trajectory_controller` plugin, you will need to have this in an "*offline*" state (red) in order to successfully "Plan and Execute" using `moveit`.
 If you attempt to do so with this in the "*online*" state (green) the arm will not move.

-## Programmatically using Moveit for Manipulation tasks
+## Programmatically using MoveIt for Manipulation tasks

 Obviously we want to use our newly acquired super-tool to do more than move an arm around using Rviz.
 It is time to create an application for our arm.
 A common one is to grasp an object which position is determined using sensors.
-Here we will be using an image and apriltags.
+Here we will use an image and April Tags.

 Before that, though, run the following node to see what it does.
 Then, inspect the source code to see how it does it.